x07x08/nfsmw-save-editor/README.md

 A web save editor for Need for Speed : Most Wanted 2005.

-Most of the modifiable things are from the Rap Sheet.

 Tested on the 1.3 English version (6,029,312 bytes).
 Also supports PS2 save files.

 # Editable stats